mikeizbicki/cmc-csci040/hw_04/README.md

 1. You can receive 5pts of extra credit if you use the mpld3 extension to matplotlib to generate interactive html plots and include those in your webpage.
 See the [mpld3 examples library](https://mpld3.github.io/examples/index.html) for examples of how to do this.

+1. You can receive an additional 5pts of extra credit if you scrape data from a webpage (other than ebay) for graphing.
+In your HTML, you should then provide a link to the webpage that you scraped and a short (1-2 sentence) explanation of how you used bs4 to scrape the data (i.e. which tags/classes did you look for to extract information from).